Susanta2006/Restaurant-rate-Predictor/README.md

 # *Restaurant Rate Predictor*
 # *Desclaimer:*
-Please don't Believe on fork version,if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.
+Please don't Believe on fork version, if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.

+This is created by Susanta Banik..

 *The original version is here.*